ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 **Returned value**

--   Sum of the length of all ranges (segments on numeric axis) excluding intersections.
+-   Total length of union of all ranges (segments on numeric axis).
 Depending on the type of the argument, the return value may be [UInt64](../../../sql-reference/data-types/int-uint.md#uint8-uint16-uint32-uint64-int8-int16-int32-int64) or [Float64](../../../sql-reference/data-types/float.md#float32-float64) type.

 **Examples**